 What is private data?¶

-channel the ability to endorse, commit, or query private data without having to
+That’s why Fabric offers the ability to create private data collections, which allow a defined subset of organizations on a channel the ability to endorse, commit, or query private data without having to create a separate channel.

 What is a private data collection?¶

 A collection is the combination of two elements: